ius-csg/csghomepage/README.md

 4. Generated HTML will be placed in ./_site

 ## Development
-To actively develop on the Site you will first need to install Jeykell.

-1. Install Jekyll with `gem install jekyll bundler`
+To actively develop on the Site you will first need to install Jeykell with `gem install jekyll bundler`.

+#### Jetbrains
+1. Open the file ```.run\Serve CSGHomepage.run.xml``` in the project root directory.
+2. In the top right of window of the file you will see a header that reads ```Open Run/Debug Configurations``` and click on it.
+3. You will be in the Run/Debug configuration window, click the "apply" Button
+4. Click the "OK" button.
+5. You will now be able to hit the play button in the top right of the editor to serve the website.

+#### CLI
+1. Change directory to the root of the project.
-2. To start serving and developing run `bundle exec jekyll serve`
+2. Run `bundle exec jekyll serve` to start serving the website.